-Introduction: The science clearly identifies the urgent need for strengthened actions for nature to achieve sustainable development as called upon by the Rio+20 Outcome Document and Agenda 2030.
+Introduction: The science clearly identifies the urgent need for strengthened actions for nature to achieve sustainable development as called upon by the Rio+20 Outcome Document and 2030 Agenda for Sustainable Development.
 COVID-19 has exposed how vulnerable our societies are and how connected we all are to each other and to nature.
-Healthy ecosystems are an important foundation to ensure healthy people, and loss of biodiversity undermines our individual and joint resilience.
+Healthy ecosystems are an important foundation to ensure healthy people, and loss of biodiversity undermines our individual and collective resilience.
 By protecting nature, we protect ourselves.
-Fully implementing the 2030 Agenda and the SDGs, including eradicating poverty, is dependent on taking these challenges seriously.
-The UN Environmental Assembly is our platform for joint action and to respond to the urgency and scale of the challenge, moving beyond statements to gather forces around concrete actions.
+The UN Environment Assembly is our platform for global collective action and to respond to the urgency and scale of the challenge, moving beyond statements to concrete actions.

 We are experiencing an alarming loss of biodiversity and ecosystems on land, in freshwater and in the oceans.
-Land use change, over-exploitation, climate change, conflicts, pollution and invasive species are all undermining our ability to ensure a safe and healthy life for our own and generations to come.
+Land use change, over-exploitation, climate change, pollution and invasive species are all undermining our ability to ensure a safe and healthy life for our own generation and generations to come.
 The individual threats to nature are interconnected and exacerbate each other.
-These complex interlinkages, and the global scale of the challenges, require holistic and transformative approaches from the world.
-That requires efforts by governments, all relevant stakeholders, including the private sector and other economic actors all over the world.
+These complex interlinkages, and the global scale of the challenges, require holistic and transformative approaches from the world, requiring efforts by governments, all relevant stakeholders, including the private sector and other economic actors all over the world.

-Rebuilding a resilient and sustainable post-pandemic world also requires a strong multilateral system, international partnerships, and dedication to effective implementation of Agenda 2030 and the Sustainable Development Goals and other already agreed multilateral commitments including on means of implementation in line with the Addis Ababa Action Agenda.
+Rebuilding a resilient and sustainable post-pandemic world also requires a strong multilateral system, international partnerships, and dedication to effective implementation of the 2030 Agenda and the Sustainable Development Goals and other already agreed multilateral commitments including on means of implementation in line with the Addis Ababa Action Agenda.

 Together we can strengthen action to approach a positive scenario for our common home.
 This requires putting people and nature at the heart of decision-making.

-Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) issued a clear challenge in their 2019 Global Assessment Report1 stating that "goals for conserving and sustainably using nature and achieving sustainability cannot be met by current trajectories, and goals for 2030 and beyond may only be achieved through transformative changes across economic, social, political and technological factors."
+The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) issued a clear challenge in their 2019 Global Assessment Report1 stating that "goals for conserving and sustainably using nature and achieving sustainability cannot be met by current trajectories, and goals for 2030 and beyond may only be achieved through transformative changes across economic, social, political and technological factors."
 We have through our broad consultations identified three transformative areas for joint and positive action by UNEA5.